-Child care resource and referral (CCR&Rs) agencies are uniquely positioned to influence their respective state’s child care preprint plan.
-Per the Office of Child Care (OCC), those preprint plans are due on August 31.
-A lot of work goes into developing a preprint plan for each state, which is why Child Care Aware® of America (CCAoA) offers complimentary training assistance and resources to help CCR&R’s improve their implementation expertise.
-Whether you are directly responsible for writing your state’s plan or desire to use your organization’s expertise and systems to influence and implement the plan, CCAOA is your go-to resource for all-things CCDBG.
+Child care resource and referral (CCR&Rs) agencies are uniquely positioned to influence many aspects of CCDBG.
+Whether you are directly responsible for writing your state’s plan or desire to use your organization’s expertise and systems to influence and implement the plan, Child Care Aware® of America is your go-to resource for all-things CCDBG.

 Jump to a specific section: